rubikproxy/SSHALERT/Readme.md

 ### <span style="color: #007ACC;">Logging</span>

-All alerts are logged to `/var/log/SSH-Alert/sshalert.log` within the SSH_ALERT directory for easy tracking and analysis.
+All alerts are logged to `/var/log/SSH-Alert/sshalert.log` within the SSHALERT directory for easy tracking and analysis.

 ---